|5AW calendar||Documents||How you can help!||Donate to 5AW||Walk to 5AW||Testimonials|

 As the population of Puget Sound continues to grow, many urban forests are disappearing due to increased development pressure.
-Deep within the heart of Lake Forest Park lies a rare opportunity to save one of the last remnants of mature second-growth forest.
-The Lake Forest Park Stewardship Foundation (LFPSF) is leading the efforts to preserve it as an urban forest park and restore the property to its native state, with walking trails and interpretive signage.
+Within the heart of Lake Forest Park lies a rare opportunity to save one of the last remnants of mature second-growth forest.
+The Lake Forest Park Stewardship Foundation is leading the effort to preserve this area as an urban forest park and restore the property to its native state, with walking trails and interpretive signage.
 The property is an old remnant forest and the largest remaining undeveloped site in the City of Lake Forest Park.
+Seattle Public Utilities acquired the property 45 years ago and it has remained relatively untouched since.
 The property includes steep slopes, a stream, riparian wetland, and hillside seep wetlands.
-Based on current best estimates, over ninety percent of the property is critical areas and their buffers.
-The stream is a tributary of Lyon Creek, a salmon spawning and rearing stream.
-The property is habitat for a variety of mammals such as coyotes, foxes, deer, raccoons, mountain beavers, and many species of birds and is part of a much needed wildlife corridor.
+Its stream is a tributary of Lyon Creek which is a salmon spawning and rearing stream.
+The property is habitat for a variety of animals including coyotes, foxes, deer, raccoons, mountain beavers, and many species of birds.